e271828e/Flight.jl/docs/notes/design/framework_spec.md

 #### The binding: framework-legible by enumeration, opaque in its mappings

-**The binding: framework-legible by enumeration, opaque in its mappings.**
 A binding is a value subtyping `AbstractBinding` — the second mandatory root — whose type declares which sides it has and enumerates what each side touches.
 The legible